rgvlee/EntityFrameworkCore.Testing/README.md

 ### FromSql with SQL/Parameters
 The following example shows how to specify a result for a specific FromSql invocation.

-The __sql__ matching is case insensitive and supports partial matches; in the example I've left out the schema name and it'll match on just the stored procedure name.
+String matching (sql and individual parameter name/value) is case insensitive.
+Additionally you do not need to provide every parameter, just set up what you need to make your result matching distinct.

-The __parameters__ matching is case insensitive and supports partial parameters sequence matching however it does not support partial name/value matches on individual parameters; in this example we're only specifying one of the parameters.
+In the example I've left out the stored procedure schema name and I'm only specifying one of the parameters.

 ``` C#
 [Test]